Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Killing–Yano Symmetry and Curvature Structure

 with all other inner products vanishing.
 The metric tensor can be written in terms of these null vectors as $g_{ab} = 2(\bar{m}_{(a}m_{b)}-\ell_{(a}n_{b)})$.
 Using the null tetrad, define three complex-valued two-forms as follows:

 as well as their complex conjugates, denoted $\bar{X}^{ab},\bar{Y}^{ab},\bar{Z}^{ab}$.
-These 6 tensors form a basis of the six-dimensional vector space made of complex-valued two-forms.
+These 6 bivectors form a basis of the six-dimensional vector space of complex-valued two-forms.
 They too obey orthogonality relations, which follow directly from equation \eqref{orthonlm}: